 What We're Doing

 With Disability Rights Montana and the Beck, Amsden and Stalpes law firm, we filed an emergency petition to the Montana Supreme Court to use its authority to immediately reduce the number of incarcerated people in Montana in these extraordinary circumstances.
 Doing so would mitigate the mortal harm to incarcerated people with disabilities while also protecting other incarcerated people from undue harm, public health, and public safety.
+Our petition was denied on April 14, but we continue our efforts to protect people in custody.

 Together with allies, we’ve urged the Governor, the Director of the Department of Corrections, and representatives from every part of the criminal legal system to prioritize releasing people who are vulnerable and, as much as possible, end new incarcerations, revocations from supervision, and other activities that make social distancing impossible.
 The state must do everything it can to protect incarcerated people, medical staff in jails and prisons and correctional officers.
 To limit outbreaks of COVID-19 in jails and prisons, officials must act, and they must act quickly.
 Read more.